OpenMS/OpenMS-docs/docs/additional-resources/openms-git-workflow.md

 ## Keep your fork in sync

-Keep your fork (`origin`) in sync with the OpenMS repository (`upstream`) by following the [Github instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
+Keep your fork (`origin`) in sync with the OpenMS repository (`upstream`) by following the [GitHub instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
 In summary, to keep your fork in sync:
 1. Fetch changes from upstream and update your local branch.
 2. Push your updated local branch to your fork (`origin`).